Biden, Harris endorse Rep. Karen Bass in LA mayor's race - KESQ

 “Karen Bass has our friendship, and she has earned our respect through her leadership in Congress on crime prevention strategies, effective and fair policing, and the welfare of children and families,” Biden and Harris said.

 The endorsement was not a surprise.
-Bass was on Biden’s short list when he was selecting a vice president and Harris, a fellow Californian, has known her for years.
+Bass was on Biden’s short list when he was selecting a vice president and Harris, a fellow Californian, has known the congresswoman for years.

 Bass — a favorite of the party’s progressive wing — could become the first woman to hold the city’s top job, and the second Black person.